remind101/policies/terms-of-service.md

     * You understand that if you are verified by an Organization administrator of your Organization, the Organization administrators may be able to join or message members of your class or group, add or update information in your Remind account profile, add, move or remove you from classes or groups affiliated with the Organization, and/or take other actions relating to your access and use of the Services through the Organization.

-* If you are an **Organization** (such as a school, school district or club):
+If you are an **Organization** (such as a school, school district or club):

     * You must maintain the accuracy of the information relating to your Organization.
 By way of example, you will only permit staff members (such as teachers) who are current employees of your organization to use the Services and to create their own class or group codes.
 Upon termination of a staff member's employment with the Organization, you will require such individual to delete and cease using all class or group codes he or she has in his or her possession.
-If at any time you learn that a user of the Services claims to be affiliated with your organization but is not, in fact, affiliated with your Organization, or of any other inaccuracy relating to your Organization's information, you will notify Remind immediately by emailing [contact@remindhq.com][4].
+If at any time you learn that a user of the Services claims to be affiliated with your organization but is not, in fact, affiliated with your Organization, or of any other inaccuracy relating to your Organization's information, you will notify Remind immediately by visiting [rmd.me/help][18].

     * If Remind verifies you as an administrator of your Organization, you may have the ability to perform the following tasks: